 Conclusion: Building Sustainable AI Capabilities

-The key to AI success lies in understanding that it's fundamentally about solving specific business problems more effectively, not about adopting cutting-edge technology for its own sake.
+The core of AI success is unglamorous.
+It is about solving a specific business problem more effectively, not about adopting the newest model for its own sake.

-As AI technologies continue maturing, organizations that build solid foundations, maintain realistic expectations, and focus on measurable business outcomes will be best positioned for sustained success in the AI-enabled future.
+As AI technologies keep maturing, the organizations that build solid foundations, hold realistic expectations, and measure business outcomes rather than model novelty will be the best positioned for sustained success.